 Water vs Sports Drinks

 First of all, for most people, if your workout is 60 minutes or under, water is sufficient.
 You do not need to drink sports drinks.
 Even for many endurance events, if the conditions are such where you are not profusely sweating, most likely you will do fine with water.
-Of course this is not as exciting as fancy sports drinks, but it’s the truth.
+Of course, this is not as exciting as fancy sports drinks, but it’s the truth.
 The sports drink industry is big business and for the most part, you don’t need them.
 You can actually make your own electrolyte drinks without the added sugar if you prefer to drink your “lytes”…more about that later…

-We find that most people can adequately recover their bodies’ electrolytes with eating food rather than drinks.
+We find that most people can adequately recover their bodies’ electrolytes by eating food rather than drinks.
 We prefer that our endurance athlete patients use electrolyte replacement capsules in addition to food during sports events if they are under extreme electrolyte loss conditions, but use water for hydration.
-Obviously it is a delicate balance, particularly during the heat and people may become hyponatremic (low sodium levels in the blood) if they do not consume adequate electrolytes.
+Obviously, it is a delicate balance, particularly during the heat and people may become hyponatremic (low sodium levels in the blood) if they do not consume adequate electrolytes.
 But for the average athlete, water is definitely the way to go.

 Want a little more flavor?